Kritika745/DooIt/README.md

-# Project Overview
+# DooIt

-This project is an advanced React To-Do application built to demonstrate proficiency in modern web development technologies and practices.
+DooIt is an advanced React To-Do application built to demonstrate proficiency in modern web development technologies and practices.
 The application features a comprehensive task management system with user authentication, priority-based task organization, and weather API integration.

 ## Key Features